Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Warehouse construction for owner-users, logistics groups, and developers needing durable shells, truck flow, and efficient turnover.
+Warehouse construction for owner-users, logistics groups, and developers in San Marcos and Hays County needing durable shells, high-performance truck flow, and efficient turnover along the I-35 corridor.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep warehouse construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The final building supports storage, movement, and operational flexibility because the site and building decisions are planned around actual warehouse use.
+The final building supports storage, movement, and operational flexibility because site and building decisions are planned around actual warehouse use and the real logistics conditions of the Central Texas I-35 market — not a generic template that ignores local subgrade, access, and regulatory realities.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?